Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Bounds on Empirical Error

 The first and foundational result on which all other results are based is the empirical error for the optimal solution of problem~\eqref{problem}.
-We state the results and all proofs are deferred to supplemental information~\ref{appendix}.
+We state the results, and all proofs are deferred to the Supplementary Information~\ref{appendix}.